avoshell/100-days-of-code/log.md

 **Thoughts:** Figuring out how to best use images without slowing down site, debating on how to edit images for site.
 Also, kicking myself for not 100% following mobile-first rules for CSS.
 Looking more into component styling.

 **Link to work:** [Portfolio] (https://github.com/avoshell/Portfolio)

+### Day 27: February 5, 2017

+**Today's Progress**: Worked on formatting images and validated code.
+Got site hosted using GitHub pages and currently trying to figure out how to set up a custom domain.

+**Thoughts:** Not having a lot of command line experience is challenging when most resources assume you have that knowledge.
+Bought custom domain through Google domains and am trying to figure out how to set up for GH pages.
+Found one good resource from someone who proclaimed to also be a "noob" but can take 24 hours to take effect...works on my computer but not other's.

+**Link to work:** [Portfolio] (https://github.com/avoshell/Portfolio)